 Uwicyeza (ooh-wee-CHAY-zuh): (n) the one holding brightness; beautiful and radiant inside and out and making others beautiful and radiant.

 The Uwicyeza Project is a comprehensive participatory educational model focusing on gender education and skills development for secondary school girls in Rwanda.
-Educational workshops are coupled with in-depth mentoring relationships facilitated by a team of Rwandan women mentors, providing students with critical knowledge supported by practical skills that will support them on their journey towards becoming successful and confident young women.
-The Uwicyeza Project is working with key local partners in Rwanda in order to advance our collective vision and mission for gender equality and the empowerment of women and girls across the country.
+Educational workshops are coupled with in-depth mentoring relationships facilitated by a team of young Rwandan women mentors, providing students with critical knowledge supported by practical skills that will support them on their journey towards becoming successful and confident young women.

 The Benefits of Uwicyeza